10-Q 1 fstr-20240930.htm 10-Q fstr-20240930

 Note 5.
 Accounts Receivable

-Changes in reserves for uncollectible accounts are recorded as part of “Selling and administrative expenses” in the Condensed Consolidated Statements of Operations, and an expense of $396 and $155 for the three months ended March 31, 2024 and 2023, respectively.
+Changes in reserves for uncollectible accounts are recorded as part of “Selling and administrative expenses” in the Condensed Consolidated Statements of Operations, and were an expense of $0 and $732 for the three months ended September 30, 2024 and 2023, respectively, and an expense of $529 and $1,174 for the nine months ended September 30, 2024 and 2023, respectively.
+The changes in reserves for uncollectible accounts are net of recoveries of previous write-offs of $263 for the three and nine months ended September 30, 2024.

 The Company established the allowance for credit losses by calculating the amount to reserve based on the age of a given trade receivable and considering historical collection patterns, bad debt expense experience, expected future trends of collections, current and expected market conditions, and any other relevant subjective adjustments as needed.
 Management maintains high-quality credit review practices and positive customer relationships that mitigate credit risks.
 The Company’s reserves are regularly reviewed and revised as necessary.